redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/ubuntu/README.md

 ## Overview

-This guide walks you through crawling OpenAI Whisper models in containerized images (Ubuntu-based) and experimenting with:
+This guide crawls you through OpenAI Whisper models in containerized images (Ubuntu-based) and experimenting with:

 - Cold vs. warm start comparisons
 - CPU vs. GPU performance